Simple Native Interface Specification (SNI)

 Calling C from Java

 When a Java native method executes, it executes its C counterpart function.
 This is done using the CPU budget of the task that has started the Core Engine.
-While the C function executes, no other Java methods executes and the Core Engine cannot schedule other threads.
-The Java world “waits” for the C function to finish.
+While the C function executes, no other Java method executes and the Core Engine cannot schedule other threads.
+The Managed world “waits” for the C function to finish.

 Execution of Threads by the Core Engine Task